johan162/commute/docs/USER_GUIDE.md

 2. Every time you stop the timer manually, your current location is recorded
 3. Perfect for learning your work location over time

+> [!WARNING]
+> Remember to keep the auto-stop turned off while you are automatically or manuaklly recording your GPS locations as otherwise
+> it will automatically turned off when you hit the GeoFence radius!

 **Multiple Recordings (Recommended):**
 - Record your work location multiple times (5–10 times is ideal)
 - The app uses a Bayesian, accuracy‑weighted average of all recordings